ujjwal-kr/local-ec2/README.md

 # 🚀 Local EC2

 Spin up cloud-style EC2 right on your local setup using Docker.
-Perfect for test runs, flexin’ infra skills, or building that next big thing.
+Perfect for test runs or flexing infra skills.

 ## Motivation
 - This can be used for testing within clusters without the hassle of vms.